zhangyabing8998/Educational_reverse-time-migration/README.md

 (1) back-propagation solver (reconstruction vs. adjoint)

 (Note that the classic RTM uses reconstruction to get the receiver wavefield, which solves a boundary value problem.
-Nowadays, if we use the adjoint wave equation to get the receiver wavefield, I prefer to call it "adjoint migration" or "adjoint imaging".)
+Nowadays, if we use the adjoint wave equation to get the receiver wavefield, I prefer to call it "adjoint migration" or "adjoint imaging", instead of RTM.)

 (2) velocity model (true vs. smoothed)